rmlmcfadden/bdata/README.md

         all options can include a space deliminated list of bins or ranges of bins which will be omitted. ex: "raw 1 2 5-20 3"

-    "":     dictionary of 2D numpy arrays keyed by {p,n,c,freq} for each helicity and combination [val,err].
+    "":     dictionary of 2D numpy arrays keyed by {p,n,c,freq_hz} for each helicity and combination [val,err].
 Default return state for unrecognized options.
     "r":    Dictionary of 2D numpy arrays keyed by {p,n} for each